Baoh: Licensing

-The manga was licensed in English and released in monthly chapters by Viz Media in 1990; sales were pitiful, and it was not until 1995 that they released it in graphic novel format.
+The manga was licensed in English and released in monthly chapters by Viz Media in 1990; sales were low, and it was not until 1995 that they released it in graphic novel format.
 The OVA was licensed for an English DVD release by AnimEigo in 2000 and was released in 2001.

 Other appearances

 The series' main protagonist, Ikuro Hashizawa, was released on 14 November 2013 as a downloadable playable character in JoJo's Bizarre Adventure: All Star Battle in his Baoh form.
 In the 2022 remaster JoJo's Bizarre Adventure: All Star Battle R he is included in the initial roster.

 Reception

 Hiroyuki Takei, author of the manga Shaman King, said it was one of his favorite series along with JoJo's Bizarre Adventure in his youth.